smartfilterpro/Home-Assistant-Oauth/README.md

 ## Disclaimer

 This is a custom integration and is **not yet part of Home Assistant Core**.
-Install at your own risk.